 - The green indicates seats selected.

 The seats located in the red zone will be put on hold automatically upon purchase.
 This is just an example as the buffer zone will be much larger.

-We expect the Auto Social Distancing tool to be released early February 2021.
+We expect the Auto Social Distancing tool to be released mid May 2021.
 This solution is to ensure all distancing protocols are being followed while giving customers a peace of mind that their safety is being considered.